Waaal/BobaOS/README.md

 ## 🔧 What is BobaOS?

-BobaOS is ax86-based 64 bit operating system.
+BobaOS is a x86-based 64 bit operating system.
 Current features include:

 - ATA PIO disk driver